dinoboff/git-range/README.md

 ## Known Issues

-Do not support triple dot range notation if there's more than one merge-base between the two revision.
+Do not support triple dot range notation if there's more than one merge-bases between the two revisions.

 ## License